-In general, Pedialyte is perfectly safe for cats.
+In general, Pedialyte is perfectly safe for cats, but stick to the unflavored one.
 If you have a cat or kitten that is refusing to drink water due to illness, Pedialyte can be an effective way of providing them with the essential electrolytes that they may be lacking.
 It’s important to remember, however, that Pedialyte was designed for use in humans, not cats, so there are vital factors to be aware of before giving it to your cat.

 In this article, we look at the benefits and risks of giving Pedialyte to your cat, as well as when it’s useful and tips on administering it.
 Let’s dive in!

 What is Pedialyte and How is it Used?

 Pedialyte is the brand name of a common electrolyte solution marketed for children but is often given to adults too.
 It is used to replace fluids and minerals such as sodium and potassium that are lost during vomiting or diarrhea caused by illness, which can otherwise result in mild dehydration.

 In a state of mild or even severe dehydration, the body needs more than just water and requires vital electrolytes and minerals too.
 Pedialyte or similar products can help speed the hydration process up significantly.
 It also helps the body absorb moisture more efficiently and prevent further dehydration.
 These electrolytes play an essential role in muscle and nerve function.
 When your cat is dehydrated, their body will go into survival mode and draw fluids out of their cells, resulting in a rapid loss of electrolytes that need to be replaced quickly.